What You Need to Know about Matte FinishesLast Updated August 8, 2023 | Meghan Drummond

 Instead of using wax to protect a matte car’s clear coat, a matte paint protectant is recommended.
 Applying the paint protectant should be done about as often as waxing should be, and for exactly the same reason.
 The protectant creates a buffer between the outside world and the clear coat, buying you a little bit of time before your first unsightly scratch appears.

 Despite rumors to the contrary, bird poop and dead bugs don’t destroy matte paint.
 If a bug splatters on their hood, drivers don’t need to pull over their car to wipe it away frantically before it can stain.
 Though matte paint can pick up stains, just like any car paint, as long as it’s washed regularly it shouldn’t stain.

 Unfortunately, the one lasting rumor about matte paint that is accurate is that you can’t buff out minor scratches yourself.
 A shammy and love aren’t going to cut it when it comes to buffing out scratches on your matte finish.
-To be fair, that didn’t actually work with your glossy car either; when surfaces are that shiny they can hide a lot of minor imperfections.
+To be fair, that didn’t actually work with your glossy car either; when surfaces are that shiny they can hide a lot of minor imperfections, especially when applying touch-up paint.
 The only real way to remove scratches is by having a body shop repaint the area.
 Matte paint should present no additional work for a skilled body shop.

 Types of Matte Finishes